ringtail-software/CodingExercise/ProjectReadMe.md

 ###Overview

 This WebApi is developed to fetch investments for a user and further details on that investment.
 WebApi calls are hosted outside of the WebApplication.
 There are four Projects within the solution.
+The WebApi uses an ApiKey.
+The one being used in the project is "MUlA8CBLy1yfYqkHLgtfpVy7"

 - Nuix